-Certain costs cannot be avoided if you want to travel to the Galapagos Islands and these will make up a sizeable chunk of your total expenses.
-These are the costs which often put people off but if you think about spreading some of the fees across the free museums, of which there are a lot, it makes them more palatable.
+Certain costs can’t be avoided if you want to travel to the Galápagos Islands and these will make up a sizeable chunk of your total expense.
+These are the costs that often put people off, but some go toward the conservation efforts on the islands, which makes it palatable.

 - Transit Control Card – $20